alaminabubakar840-dotcom/AL-AMIN-ABUBAKAR-IMPART/README.md

 ## 👨‍💻 About Me
 I am Al-Amin Abubakar, a Computer Science student passionate about technology and innovation.
 I specialize in Frontend Development and I am currently learning Full Stack Development to build modern, responsive, and user-friendly web applications.

-I am also the founder of **AAI (Al-Amin Abubakar Infart)**, a personal brand that represents creativity, innovation, and digital solutions.
+I am also the founder of **AAI (Al-Amin Abubakar IMPACT)**, a personal brand that represents creativity, innovation, and digital solutions.

 ## 🚀 Skills
 - HTML